morenoh149/react-native-contacts/README.md

  * `getAllWithoutPhotos` - same as `getAll` on Android, but on iOS it will not return uris for contact photos (because there's a significant overhead in creating the images)
  * `getPhotoForId(contactId, callback)` - returns a URI (or null) for a contacts photo
  * `addContact` (contact, callback) - adds a contact to the AddressBook.
+ * `createContact` (contact, callback) - create a new contact and display in contactsUI.
  * `updateContact` (contact, callback) - where contact is an object with a valid recordID
  * `deleteContact` (contact, callback) - where contact is an object with a valid recordID
  * `getContactsMatchingString` (string, callback) - where string is any string to match a name (first, middle, family) to